DevDemba/Smart2Survey/README.md

 This is an application that will generate surveys and display the results graphically in a dashboard.

 ### Install
+If you work with virtual machine, please see ansible dir.
 Before install, make sure you have installed NodeJS, npm and Angular.
 * Clone the repository or fork it